Sales Performance Improvement – Habit Beats Knowledge Every Single Time

 Moreover, this ineptitude exists in simple and complex tasks.

 That’s a perfect breeding ground for errors to take place.
-For example, the patient has complications or the sale derails.
-Simply because of lack of good habits, rather than lack of skills, knowledge or competence.
+For example, the patient has complications or the sale derails unexpectedly, it’s often simply because of lack of good habits, rather than lack of skills, knowledge or competence.

 This is where the Sales Performance Improvement Check-list comes into it’s own.